wltrup/iOS-Swift-WTUIColorExtensions/README.md

 ## What

-**WTUIColorExtensions** adds to `UIColor` the ability to generate pseudo-random color instances, given their RGBA, HSBA, or white/alpha components, as well as methods to extract those color components in a more direct way than using `inout` arguments and the default `get...` methods.
+**WTUIColorExtensions** adds to `UIColor` the ability to generate pseudo-random color instances and methods to extract color components in a more direct way than using `inout` arguments and the default `get...` methods.
 Here's the full set of API additions:

 ```swift
     public static var randomRGB: UIColor { get }